Cynt4/Portfolio/README.md

 **About me**

+Hello.
 My name is Jacek Smoliniec.
 I am an environmental engineer based in Katowice, Poland.
-Recently I've chosen a career journey to become a Software Tester.
+Since May 2022 I started a journey to become a Software Tester.
 This career seems to be perfectly suited for my best capabilities - diligence, meticulousness, minuteness.
 This portfolio is going to be the set of my skills and experiences that I've achieved in order to get a junior position in Software Testing.

 **Tools**
 * PicPick - screen capture software